 The branch has various retrocession arrangements in place which are designed to protect the statutory funds from vary large claims, to provide some protection against volatility of profit from claims fluctuations and deteriorating experience and to provide financial support by way of capital relief.

 Capital Management

-Capital management is also a key aspect of the branch's risk management strategy.
-Capital requirements are measured using regulatory reporting requirements to which the branch is subject.
+Capital requirements are measured using regulatory reporting requirements to which the entity is subject.